War-weary Darfuris see grim future with or without U.N. peacekeepers

 The review was ordered after media reports alleged that UNAMID had covered up details of deadly attacks to avoid provoking the government.

-"UNAMID is something of a lost cause," said a Sudan analyst with a conflict-monitoring organisation, asking not to be named.
+"UNAMID is something of a lost cause," said a Sudan analyst with a conflict-monitoring organization, asking not to be named.

 Despite UNAMID's shortcomings, however, some observers say a neutral force that offers some oversight is better than nothing.